dieruiqu/Tanh-x-Verilog/README.md

-The used method to calculate the Tanh(x) is via table interpolation doing use of 2 ROMS of 1024 addresses, one of them with a length word of 19 bits and the other with only 12 bits of length word.
+The used method to calculate the Tanh(x) is via table interpolation doing use of 2 ROMS of 1024 addresses, one of them with a word length of 19 bits and the other with only 12 bits of word length.
 It has a latency of 11 clock cycles and a Slow Fmax of 160 MHz and a fast fmax of 315 MHz.
 The number of ALM's are 210 and a total of 289 registers.
 The input is in